miguelbcr/OkAdapters/README.md

 ### RecyclerView pagination.

 `OkRecyclerViewAdapter` supports a pagination.
-In order to use this feature, you need to call `setPager` from the adapter woth the following arguments:
+In order to use this feature, you need to call `setPager` from the adapter with the following arguments:

 1. A valid reference to the layout which will be used as the loading row when requesting successive items